XanatosX/ModularToolManager/docs/user/add-new-function.md

 This documentation will tell you on how to add a new function to the application.
 If you are unsure what a function is check out the [what is a function][what-is-a-function] documentation.

 To add a new function click on `File->New Function` while being in the main window.
-This will open up the add function screen
+This will open up the add function window.

 ![add-a-function]

 Provide display name for the function, this will be shown on the button.
-The name needs to be 5 - 25 chars.
+The name needs to be between 5 and 25 chars.
 If you want add an description, this will be shown as a tooltip if you hover over the button later on.

 ![select-plugin]

-Select the plugin to start the application or binary.
+Select the plugin which should be used to run the path you want to provide.
 Checkout the [plugin overview][available-plugins] for more information.

 ![additional-settings]